ZerioDev/Music-bot/README.md

 ### ⚡ Configuration

- - Create a `.env` file in the root directory of the bot and add the followinf fields to it:
+ - Create a `.env` file in the root directory of the bot and add the following fields to it:

 ```
 CLIENT_TOKEN=